Skip to content

 attach.json may still exist as internal bootstrap state for gateway startup, offline status materialization, and metadata transfer.
 It is not the supported public attach authority.

-Representative internal bootstrap payload for a cao_rest session:
+Representative legacy/internal bootstrap payload for an old cao_rest session:

 {